-So you’re living in Singapore and loving your expat life.
-Once you settle into the rhythm of the city, the idea of sowing deeper roots in your new home may cross your mind.
-In time, you might even consider applying to be a Singapore Permanent Resident.
-Here’s some help if you want to become a PR.
-It comes with a host of attractive benefits and considerations.
-Here, we take a look at those benefits, and also the basics of how to apply.
+So you’re living in Singapore and having an amazing time.
+If you stay beyond the classic two-year stint, the idea of sowing deeper roots in your new home may cross your mind.
+In time, you might want apply for Permanent Resident (PR) status.
+This status comes with a host of attractive benefits and considerations.
+Here, we take a look at those benefits, the process and requirements for applying on your own, and how using an immigration agency can also help you apply for PR in Singapore.

 Here are some of the main goodies that PRs can benefit from: